-step inside is an immersive, multi-sensory environment, which calls attention to the affects of, and imperceptible within, embodiment.
-It provokes us to re-think our bodies as “collage[s] in motion,” and challenges Cartesian notions of duality. step inside implies multiplicity and movement as intrinsic to our being; it asks viewers to explore the noise and stillness attendant on the performance of bodies in society.
+step inside is a multi-sensory environment that calls attention to our actions and affects as communal and embodied beings.
+It provokes us to re-think our bodies as “collage[s] in motion,” always making and responding to matters around us. step inside implies multiplicity, reciprocity, and movement as intrinsic to the performance of bodies in society.
 As Elizabeth Ermarth would say, “I swing, therefore I am” (Sequel to History).

 When ’stepping inside’ the 3 x 3 x 3 meter interaction space, viewer-participants are immediately confronted with an amplified and echoed trail of noise.
 This is the sound of each footstep they take, of all the footwork in the room.
 A video camera, opposite them and connected to the step inside software, “reads their bodies,” and separates them out from the background.
 Instead of a video mirror directly in front of them, their 2-dimensional forms are projected as profile, to their left, and filled with video static.
 The amplitude of the echoed footsteps controls the video’s opacity.
 We, and our representations, become a variable wave of embodied noise.